 Alice May Williams

-Melanie Wilson is a theatre maker whose work combines sound and language to create powerful, poetic performances.
-Her work has been presented in the U.K and internationally, featuring recently in the sound design for the multi-media work of director Katie Mitchell, at The National Theatre and The Barbican, London; Schauspeilhaus, Cologne; Avignon Festival; Theatretreffen, Berlin Festspeile; Schaubuhne, Berlin; Berg Theatre, Vienna, the Salzburg Festival and DeutscheSchauspeilHaus, Hamburg.
+Melanie Wilson is an award-winning, multi-disciplinary performance maker.
+Her work is founded on the contemporary interplay between sound art, experimental forms of composition, language and live performance, and is under-pinned by political curiosity.
+Her work has been presented in the U.K and internationally and she has collaborated with artists and companies including Chris Goode, Clod Ensemble, Rotozaza, Shunt and visual artist Becky Beasley.
+Melanie also makes sound and composes for theatre director Katie Mitchell, including work for The National Theatre and The Barbican, London; Schauspeilhaus, Cologne; Avignon Festival; Theatretreffen, Berlin Festspeile; Schaubuhne, Berlin; Berg Theatre, Vienna, the Salzburg Festival and DeutscheSchauspeilHaus, Hamburg.